themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 )
 ```

 Almost identical to what we did earlier (so much so that you can score easy refactor points in your own app by making this a global function).
-There are two big difference here: first, we don't have access to the user document like we did earlier, so we need to take a passed `userId` argument and look up the user in the database.
+There are two big differences here: first, we don't have access to the user document like we did earlier, so we need to take a passed `userId` argument and look up the user in the database.
 Our other difference is for Twitter.
 Recall that they _do not_ give us an email to work with, so, instead we opt for the user's `screenName` or `@name` (e.g. `@themeteorchef`).

 To make use of the helper over in our template code, we can now call `{{userIdentity}}` passing the current user's ID as a parameter: